 Hydration is the key factor in preventing heat illnesses, but there are many other precautions you can take.

 - Apply and reapply sunscreen throughout any exposure time to the sun.

 - Wear properly fitted athletic gear, avoiding anything heavy or bulky that might keep sweat from evaporating off your body.

-- Avoid the peak heat of the day, and schedule outdoor activities around the noon to 4 p.m. window.
+- Avoid the peak heat of the day and don’t schedule outdoor activities during the noon to 4 p.m. window.

-- Take a water break every 20-30 minutes to stay properly hydrated.
+- Take a water break every 20 to 30 minutes to stay properly hydrated.

 - Keep a bucket of ice water with cold towels for athletes to place on their heads to lower body temperature during hydration breaks.

 - Don’t jump into strenuous activity in hot weather.
 Remember you must acclimate to extreme temperatures and humidity levels.

 Athletes who are overweight or those who have larger muscle mass are more susceptible to some of the more moderate to severe heat-related illnesses.
 Athletes, parents and coaches should educate themselves on the signs and symptoms of heat related illnesses.